matthewnanas/bitcamp2023/README.md

 4) Done!

+<h2> Getting Started </h2>

+To get started with our system, follow the steps listed below

+1)

+2)

+3)

 <h2> Technical Details </h2>

 Our project was built using Node.JS, React, MongoDB, Express.JS, Typescript, SHA256 Hashing, JWT, Twilio, Google Maps API, Google Geolocation API, Microsoft Azure, and Azure Machine learning

+For the front end we utalized React

 For the backend API we utalized Node.js

-For the front end we utalized React

 We used MongoDB to store phone numbers, acounts, and secure passwords